 If you do just one thing...
 Spend the day at Universal Studios Singapore, home to Battlestar Galactica and other fun rides that get the heart racing.

 Cross the causeway via public transport or in the comfort of your car from Woodlands Checkpoint and you'll find yourself in the heart of Johor Bahru.
 The JB immigration building is directly connected to City Square Mall, where you can find brands such as H&M and Uniqlo priced more affordable, thanks to the strong Singapore dollar.
 The surrounding area is also home to plenty of cool restaurants and cafés where you can while the day away.

-Out of all the cafés we've been to in Johor Bahru, The Replacement – Lodge and Kitchen undoubtedly serves the best food.
+Out of all the cafés we've been to in Johor Bahru, The Replacement – Lodge and Kitchen undoubtedly serve the best food.
 Try the soft shell crab bao and the piping hot churros served with your choice of dip: there's salted caramel, dark chocolate, Nutella hazelnut and salted egg yolk to choose from.

 Johor Bahru isn't exactly known for its buzzy bar scene so swap the booze out for some caffeine instead.
 The house special at Bev C is the espresso ice cube: shots of coffee frozen into ice cubes served with some milk.